sivajaffey/Flames/README.md

 # Flames
-"Flames" one of fun game in my childhood to find match between a boy and girl.
+"Flames" A fun astrology game played in my childhood which finds match between boy and girl. this is developed using react 18 and redux. deployed in android link added below

 # Collabration